Locking through the Soo

 Nose-to-nose, they’re quite a sight.
 At the Soo Locks, big is what brings people running.

-the Corps of Engineers allows the public to walk between the MacArthur and Poe locks and go into the Administration Building.
+2017 events: June 24, International Bridge Walk.
+June 30, Engineers Weekend at the locks, when the Corps of Engineers allows the public to walk between the MacArthur and Poe locks and go into the Administration Building.

 Soo Locks Visitors Center: The center has exhibits, helpful staff and a monitor on which visitors can watch ships approach.